ga-wdi-boston/ruby-solid-study/study.md

 compose objects together to get the behavior we want.
 All we have to do to achieve ISP is focus on SRP (and DIP).

-LSP is another principle we don't have to think much about.
+LSP is another principle we git@github.com:IareDave/ruby-solid-study.gitdon't have to think much about.
 LSP says that "subclasses should be substitutable for their base classes".
 For example, things we call "Sedans" should behave like "Vehicles", though the former may be more specific.
 This is similar to the mantra we've repeated in the past about